Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 This is a long letter, but important, so you might want to print it out and really study it.
 We’ll have a quiz on it later! (smile)

 Many of you have found our website from surfing the Internet and finding several choices of sites regarding Jeanette MacDonald and/or Nelson Eddy.
-Occasionally I receive e-mails from people who have visited two sites in particular, enthusiastically contacting the people who run those sites only to be curtly told “none of it is true,” Jeanette and Nelson never even dated, you can’t believe butlers and bellhops, etc.
+Occasionally I receive e-mails from people who have read elsewhere that “none of it is true,” Jeanette and Nelson never even dated, you can’t believe butlers and bellhops, their marriages to others were Oh So Happy, etc.

 As for myself, here is my background: I was close friends with Jeanette’s older sister Blossom Rock for about seven years (till her death in 1978).
 Blossom was also an actress, best known for her role as “grandmama” in the TV series, The Addams Family.
 I grew up in Los Angeles, in the San Fernando Valley (an original Valley Girl!).
 I met Blossom while volunteering at the Motion Picture Home where she was living in retirement, after suffering a stroke.
 I was a child when Jeanette and Nelson died so I never knew them, but through Blossom I met many of Jeanette MacDonald’s friends who gave me more contacts to speak with and thus my interest and research developed.
 When I first met Blossom Rock I was all of seventeen years old and didn’t even really know who Jeanette MacDonald and Nelson Eddy were, much less care anything about their personal lives.